seamless-medley/medley/README.md

 # Medley

+> [!WARNING]
+> This is a work in progress.
+> In the meantime while it is being developed, have a look at [node-medley](./packages/node-medley) native module which is the core engine powering the main project.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-> This is a work in progress.

 ## Contributors